 – Art fairs and street markets are perfect for talent spotting and snapping up a bargain.
 There are even affordable art fairs where first time buyers and renters could study rising stars in the art world and get a feel for what the future might look like, as well as buy pieces by future top artists before they rise in value.
 This of course requires both luck and talent and is for another blog.

 – Friends and family are great sources of art.
 Having a drawing by a loved one or a friend on the wall is rewarding and cosy.
-DuYourHome once spoke to the late Microsoft co-owner Paul Allen – a business man who could afford an original Leonardo da Vinci – about this ideal Christmas present.
-His answer was something handmade like a painting by his niece.
+DuYourHome once spoke to the late Microsoft co-owner Paul Allen – a business man who could easily afford an original Leonardo da Vinci – about this ideal Christmas present.
+His answer was “something handmade like a painting by my niece”.

 – Going back to our first point, work out what you have to spend on a painting or a sculpture, and then think with your heart first and then really use your head.

-– Read also our blog on Buying Art as a Millennial Homeowner, which takes you thorough how to buy art at private view, what to look out for and how to do your research before negotiations start.
+– Apart from our post Create minimalist look with art, read also our blog on Buying Art as a Millennial Homeowner, which takes you thorough how to buy art at private view, what to look out for and how to do your research before negotiations start.